-Audited financial statements (audited by big four CPA firms) according to some references are believed to be more qualified because it is able to mitigate opportunistic behavior of management because resources owned by big four CPA firms supporting in audit activities.
+Audited financial statements (audited by big four CPA firms) according to some references are believed to be more qualified because it is able to mitigate opportunistic behavior of company management because resources owned by big four CPA firms supporting in audit activities.
 In addition, the big four CPA offices are believed to be able to suppress violations committed by the company's management.
-The four CPA offices big are (PWC), Deloitte Touche Price Waterhouse Cooper Tohmatsu (DTT), KPMG and Ernst & Young (E & Y).
+The big four CPA offices are Price Waterhouse Cooper (PWC), Deloitte Touche Tohmatsu (DTT), KPMG and Ernst & Young (E & Y).